 After you’ve shared your location and the type of emergency, the dispatcher will need more specific details.
 This could include the number of people involved, descriptions of individuals or vehicles, or any visible injuries or weapons.
 For example, in a car accident, mention how many cars are involved and if anyone appears trapped.
 This kind of real-time data collection is invaluable for first responders, as it helps them prepare while they are on their way.
 Try to be a good witness by noting details about your surroundings.
 Every piece of information you can safely provide helps create a clearer picture of the situation for the response team.

-How to Report an Emergency from Your Phone
+How to Report a Local Emergency from Your Phone

 Your phone is one of the most powerful tools you have during an emergency.
 Knowing how to use it effectively can make all the difference when every second counts.
 While calling 911 is the most common method, it’s not your only option.
 You can also text for help in certain situations or use your phone’s built-in safety features to quickly alert authorities and emergency contacts.